avaragado/contentful-backup/README.md

 - This project may have bugs and makes no guarantees.
 Use it at your own risk.
 - This project uses the Contentful JavaScript API, and is subject to the whims of that API.
 - This project is not associated with Contentful.
+- This project supports Node 8 and above.

 ## Installation